rekha-balan/azure-docs-test2-pr.nl-NL/articles/load-balancer/load-balancer-get-started-ilb-classic-cloud.md

 </NetworkConfiguration>
 ```

 Let's add the values for the network configuration file to show how it will look.
-In the example, assume you created a subnet called "test_vnet" with a subnet 10.0.0.0/24 called test_subnet and a static IP 10.0.0.4.
+In the example, assume you created a VNet called "test_vnet" with a subnet 10.0.0.0/24 called test_subnet and a static IP 10.0.0.4.
 The load balancer will be named testLB.

 ```xml
 <NetworkConfiguration>